Hike & Bike Tour The Kumaon Himalayas

 Day 2: Delhi – Kathgodam – Bhimtal

-Kathgodam and then a train journey and short drive to Bhimtal, gateway to the Kumaon Himalayas.
+Kathgodam and then a train journey and short drive to Bhimtal, the gateway to the Kumaon Himalayas.
 Meet your guiding team, fit and try out your bikes.

 Day 3: Bhimtal – Mukteshwar (Cycling approx. 40 – 45 Kms)

 It is a gradual uphill ride through pine trees, apricot, apple and peach orchards that open up to very picturesque vistas.
-Once a British Catonment, Mukteshwar takes its name from the 350 year old Shiva temple that sits at the towns highest point – a great spot for photography at sunset and sunrise.
+Once a British Cantonment, Mukteshwar takes its name from the 350 year old Shiva temple that sits at the towns highest point – a great spot for photography at sunset and sunrise.

 Day 4: Mukteshwar – Chalnichhina (Cycling approx. 50 – 55 Kms)

 Mainly downhill riding with a bit of uphill at the end.
 We will peddle through forested areas that open up to great views of terraced paddy fields, green countryside and the Himalayas.

 A day hike walking through multiple villages.
 Wander past old Kumaoni Houses and village temples.
 We have a chance to meet the locals and even share a cup of tea or two.

 Day 6: Chalnichhina – Binsar (Drive 50 Kms / Cycling approx. 20 Kms)

 Enjoy a beautiful morning ride through Oak & Deodar forests to the Jageshwar temple.
 The Hindu pilgrimage town of Jageshwar believed to be the abode of one of the twelve ‘Jyotirlingas’; it is one of the most important religious places for Hindus.
 Tonight we stay at a mountain resort located inside the Binsar Bird Sanctuary.